 THE CFDA HEALTH INITIATIVE TIMELINE

 September 2014 - The CFDA partners with farm to counter restaurant Dig Inn to provide heavily discounted backstage catering for all CFDA members.
+Dig Inn also provided nourishment for the 2014 Health Initiative Panel discussion, at Donna Karan's NYC oasis Urban Zen.
+The panel included:

 May 2012 - The Health Initiative, a pact between the 19 international Editors of Vogue to encourage a healthier approach to body image within the industry, was announced.
 The Health Initiative will build on the successful work which the Council of Fashion Designers of America with the support of American Vogue in the US and the British Fashion Council in the UK have already begun.